Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

 }
 ```

 makeLoginRequest() is synchronous and blocks the calling thead.
-Tomodel the response of the network request, we have our own reult class.
+To model the response of the network request, we have our own result class.
 The ViewModel triggers the network request when the user taps on a button.
 ```
 class LoginViewModel(